 Qualification accreditation number: 601/4980/2

 Telephone: 01952 457 452

-Please note the National Certificate for Licensees is not an accredited qualification and you need to undertake one of the above courses to become a Personal Licence holder.
+Please note: the National Certificate for Licensees is not an accredited qualification.
+You will need to undertake one of the above courses to become a Personal Licence holder.

 Once you are a Personal Licence holder: